kakagapo/ReadingList/random.md

-> Stuff here should be moved to permanent locations in the future.
+# Random notes

-## Borax uses:
+## Borax uses

-- In Forge welding as flux(
+- In Forge welding as flux
   - mixture with ammonium chloride in welding iron and steel
   - mixed with water when soldering jewellary metals(gold or silver)
 - neutron absorber in nuclear reactors
 - anti-fungal foot soak
 - makes slime when mixed with polyvinyl acetate-based glues, such as Elmer's Glue

-## Common fluxes used historically:
+## Common fluxes used historically

 - sodium carbonate
 - potash
 - charcoal